benmerkys/interview-help/interview-prep-guide.md

 | ELK Stack  | Logs            | Log analytics, debugging complex issues     |
 | Loki       | Logs (like ELK) | Fast, Prometheus-style logs (less overhead) |

----

-Perfect, Ben — glad that fixed the YAML issue in the markdown file.

-Let’s now expand on the **"Scripting Cheat Sheet"** section of your interview prep guide.

----

 ## 🧾 Scripting Cheat Sheet (Python, Bash, PowerShell)

 Scripting is key in SRE/Platform roles for **automation**, **integration**, and **troubleshooting**.
 Expect to use it for provisioning, monitoring, CI/CD tasks, or data wrangling.

----

 ### 🐍 Python